BLOG

 Finding public sector tenders is a challenge.
 Even with CPV codes, suppliers still face misclassified notices, fragmented portals, and the constant risk of missing opportunities.
 Surfacing tenders early is critical, which is why many suppliers rely on tender alerts and innovative search tools to stay ahead.

 But finding a tender is only the first step.
-Winning it requires a clear strategy, targeted positioning, and a consistent pipeline development approach.
+Winning it requires a clear strategy, targeted positioning, and a consistent bid management approach.

 That’s where many suppliers build out their full approach using platforms like Stotles.
 Beyond surfacing tenders, Stotles helps suppliers: